Confidence, Independent creative thinking and Passion

 Fostering the creative journey of children as individuals is foundational to our ethos and has withstood the test of time.

 Over 35 years ArtWorks has developed a reputation for sowing essential early seeds for the future successes of its alumni.
-Students have gone on to be artists, filmmakers, set designers, writers, university lecturers, cultural critics, illustrators, musicians, animators, fashion designers, architects, curators, museum directors and even the odd Turner Prize winner!
+Students have gone on to be artists, filmmakers, set designers, writers, university lecturers, cultural critics, illustrators, musicians, animators, fashion designers, architects, curators, museum directors and even the occasional Turner Prize winner.

 Our Approach